 The REIT is required to demand, within 30 days after the end of each taxable year, a written statement from every Unitholder of record owning 5% or more (or such lower percentage as required by the Code or the Treasury Regulations promulgated thereunder) of the outstanding Units, stating the name and address of the actual owner of the Units, the number of Units that each such owner actually or beneficially owns and a description of the manner in which the Units are held.
-Each Unitholder of record also must provide the REIT with any additional information that the REIT requests in order to determine the effect, if any, of the actual or beneficial ownership of the Units owned by the Unitholder of record on the REIT's status as a real estate investment trust for U.S. federal income tax purposes and to ensure compliance with the Declaration of Trust.
+Each Unitholder of record also must provide the REIT with any additional information that the REIT requests in order to determine the effect, if any, of the actual or beneficial ownership of the Units owned by the Unitholder of record on the REIT's status as a real estate investment trust for U.S. federal income tax purposes and to ensure compliance with the ownership limits and the other restrictions on ownership and transfer of the Units set forth in the Declaration of Trust.
 In addition, any person who is an actual, beneficial or constructive owner of Units and any person (including the Unitholder of record) who is holding Units for an actual, beneficial or constructive owner must, on request, disclose to the REIT in writing such information as the REIT may request in good faith in order to determine the its status as a real estate investment trust for U.S. federal income tax purposes and to comply with requirements of any taxing authority or governmental authority or to determine such compliance.